What Is Agentic Commerce? The Complete B2B Guide for Shopify

 That process has not changed in years.
 Agentic commerce is about to change it.

-This guide explains what agentic commerce is, how it works, and what it specifically means for B2B businesses on Shopify.
-Especially for manufacturers, distributors, and wholesalers who take orders through conversations, not checkout buttons.
+This guide explains what agentic commerce is, how it works, and what it means specifically for B2B businesses running on Shopify.
+Especially for manufacturers, distributors, and wholesalers who take orders through conversations rather than checkout buttons.

 Agentic commerce is an approach to buying and selling in which AI agents act on behalf of buyers or businesses to research, negotiate, and complete transactions, often without requiring human input at every step.